blackberry/BlackBerry-Communication-Services-Examples/Whiteboard/README.md

-Drawing the doodles or pictures requires us to recreate a bitmap from the base64 encoded data in the [chat message](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/bbmds/ChatMessage.html).
+Drawing the doodles or pictures requires us to recreate a bitmap from the base64 encoded data in the [`chat message`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/bbmds/ChatMessage.html).
 The size and position metadata included in the message are used to position the bitmap within the canvas.

 ```java
 if (WhiteboardUtils.CHAT_MESSAGE_TAG_WHITEBOARD.equals(tag) || WhiteboardUtils.CHAT_MESSAGE_TAG_PICTURE.equals(tag)) {